Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 How long does diagnosis take?

-Finding the exact genetic cause that confirms a person’s mitochondrial disease can be extremely challenging, and some people wait many months to years for scientists to identify theirs.
-The diagnostic odyssey has been compared to looking for a needle in a haystack or a single spelling mistake in an entire dictionary.
-Identifying the precise genetic change requires multiple specialist techniques and iterative testing, which is why it can often be a lengthy process.
+The diagnostic odyssey has been compared to looking for a needle in a haystack or a single spelling mistake in an entire dictionary, which is why it can sometimes be a lengthy process.

 How accurate are commercial genetic tests for mitochondrial disease?